“If you don’t have time to do it right, when will you have time to do it over?”-John Wooden

 Personality - some colleges will use a personality inventory to help match students with their first roommate.
 Here’s a quick sample of a personality inventory -- a free, simplified version of the Myers-Briggs Type Inventory (MBTI), called the Cognitive Type Inventory, at personalitypathways.com.
 Students may find their results change if they take the official version, or they may find their results change as they age and mature.
 To learn more about the MBTI, visit the official Myers-Briggs website.
 To learn more about their “cognitive type,” students can find free descriptions of their “type” with a quick search of the Internet (rather than purchase a report).
 Reminder: CollegeVale does not endorse any fee-based services at any of the links you visit.

 Know Your Rights & Responsibilities: Oft neglected in college talks, the National Association for College Admission Counseling (NACAC) used to provide students with clear guidelines in regard to expectations in the college process.
 At present, this wonderful document, the NACAC Statement of Student Rights & Responsibilities, is not available on their website, but this newer page from the College Board covers most of the guidelines to an ethical college process you need to know.
 If students have learning or physical disabilities, they should also see “Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities,” from the U.S. Department of Education Office for Civil Rights.
+You should also be aware of the codes of ethics that guide professionals in the process.
+Here is NACAC's Code of Ethics and Professional Practices.

 Know Some Common Terminology: